Featurevisor

 Code Generation

-For additional compile-time and runtime safety including autocompletion, you can generate code from your already defined features for improved developer experience.
+For additional compile-time and runtime safety including autocompletion, we can generate code from our already defined features for improved developer experience.

 Why generate code?

-This is an optional step that you may wish to adopt in your workflow.
-If you do, it will help you avoid some common mistakes:
+This is an optional step that we may wish to adopt in our workflow.
+If we do, it will help us avoid some common mistakes:

 • any unintentional spelling mistakes in feature and variable keys

-• worrying about the types of your variables
+• worrying about the types of our variables

 • worrying about passing attributes in wrong types in context

-All of it done being code-driven, thus reducing overall cognitive load of your team.
+All of it done being code-driven, thus reducing overall cognitive load of multiple teams.

 Supported languages